Batanes: Early history

-The ancestors of today's Ivatans descended from Austronesians who migrated to the islands 4,000 years ago during the Neolithic period.
+The ancestors of the native Ivatan people descended from Austronesians who migrated to the islands 4,000 years ago during the Neolithic period Austronesian Expansion.
 They lived in fortified mountain areas called idjangs and drank sugar-cane wine, or palek.
 They used gold as currency and were farmers, seafarers and boatbuilders.
 Batanes was a major site for the Maritime Jade Road, one of the most extensive sea-based trade networks of a single geological material in the prehistoric world, operating for 3,000 years from 2000 BCE to 1000 CE.

 Spanish colonial era

 In 1687, the British explorer, privateer, and naturalist William Dampier visited the islands and named them in honour of prominent Dutch and British figures.
 Itbayat was named "Orange Isle" after William of Orange.
 Batan was named "Grafton Isle" after Henry FitzRoy, 1st Duke of Grafton.
 Sabtang Isle was named "Monmouth Isle" after James Scott, 1st Duke of Monmouth.
 During his stay in August and September 1687, Dampier made valuable observations about settlement types and subsistence of the inhabitants of the Batanes.
 He mentioned the existence of terraced and defended settlements on elevated terrain (now known as ijang) and listed various types of types of tubers and vegetables, and pigs and goats as common food sources, but notably no wet rice or cattle.

 In 1783, the Spanish claimed Batanes as part of the Philippines under the rule of Governor-General José Basco y Vargas.
 Batanes was ruled as part of the Provincia de Cagayan.
 The Bashi Channel was increasingly used by English East India Company ships and the Spanish authorities brought the islands under their direct administration to keep them from falling under British control.
 The Ivatan remained on their idjang castle-fortresses for some time.
 In 1790, Governor Guerrero decreed that Ivatans were to live in the lowlands and leave their remote idjang.
 In response, the mangpus, or indigenous Ivatan leaders, headed by the Ivatan hero Aman Dangat, revolted against the Spanish invaders.

 Using guns, the Spanish ended the revolution, killing Aman Dangat and several other Ivatan leaders.
 Basco and Ivana were the first towns established under full Spanish control.
 Mahatao was then administered by Basco, while Uyugan and Sabtang, by Ivana.
 Itbayat was not organized until the 1850s, its coast being a ridge.
 Soon, Ilocanos came to the islands and integrated with the local population.

 Roads, ports, bridges, churches and government buildings were built in this time.
 Limestone technology used by the Spanish spread to the islands, making bridges strong and fortified.
 Some of these bridges still remain at Ivana and Mahatao.
 By 1890, many Ivatans were in Manila, and became ilustrados, who then brought home with them the revolutionary ideas of the Katipunan.
 These Ivatans, who were then discontented with Spanish rule, killed the ruling General Fortea and declared the end of Spanish rule.